sandhiyasukumaran/imdbMoviesDSAI/README.md

-# tripleH - Project Overview
+# How to Maximise Movie Success - Project Overview

+by tripleH

 Hello, we are Year 1 CS Students from NTU!
 Welcome to our project for the course : Data Science and Artificial Intelligence